vrtmrz/obsidian-livesync/README.md

 ## Test Server

 ~~Setting up an instance of Cloudant or local CouchDB is a little complicated, so I set up a [Tasting server for self-hosted-livesync](https://olstaste.vrtmrz.net/).
 Try it out for free!~~
-Now (30 May 2023) is suspending while the server transfer.
+Now (30 May 2023) suspending while the server transfer.
 Note: Please read "Limitations" carefully.
 Do not send your private vault.

 ## Information in StatusBar